kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

     ibmc-block-gold (default)   ibm.io/ibmc-block   65s
     ```

-    Make sure `ibmc-block-gold` is the only `default` storageclass.
-If there are two or more rows in the above output, there is other `default` storageclass.
-Unset it with the below command, for example, to remove the previous `default` storageclass for the cluster.
+    Make sure `ibmc-block-gold` is the only `(default)` storage class.
+If there are two or more rows in the above output, unset the previous `(default)` storage classes with the below command:
     ```shell
     kubectl patch storageclass ${OLD_STORAGE_CLASS} -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
     ```